For urgent consular assistance call

 More information:

-Strict conservative standards of dress and behaviour are followed in Somalia.
+Somalia has strict conservative standards of dress and behaviour.
 If in doubt, ask for local advice.

 Entry and exit requirements can change.
 Contact an Embassy or Consulate-General of Somalia for details about visas, currency, customs and quarantine rules.

-Visas might not be valid in areas where the central government's authority is challenged.
+Visas might not be valid in areas where the central government's authority is challenged, particularly in Somaliland and Puntland.
+If you're visiting these areas, direct your visa enquiries to the person or organisation you will be visiting.

 More information: